Lemon Chicken Orzo Soup (For Crockpot or Instant Pot!)

 Meanwhile, shred or chop the chicken into bite-sized pieces.

-How to Make It in the Instant Pot
+How to Make this Soup in the Instant Pot

-The Instant Pot version is even faster, since you can saute the veggies in the same pot that you cook the soup in.
-This method only take 7 minutes of actual cook time!
+The Instant Pot version is even faster since you can saute the veggies in the same pot that you cook the soup in.
+This method only takes 7 minutes of actual cook time!
 Watch this video to see how fast it comes together…

 Here’s how to make it in the pressure cooker step-by-step…